fauzxan/distributed_systems/README.md

 Press 3 to view my clientlist
 ```

-If you are feeling old, please feel free to increase the time.Sleep() duration to something longer, so you can see the output clearly 😄.
-As of submission, it has been set to 5 seconds.
-You need to enter the sleep duration in the following methods
+If you are feeling old, please feel free to increase the `time.Sleep()` aka the timeout duration to something longer, so you can see the output clearly 😄.
+As of submission, it has been set to 1 seconds- so that the messages are sent and received on time.
+A longer timeout could result in TCP messages not reaching on time, or reaching after some other message.
+But, you may enter the sleep duration in the following methods to change the timout:

 - InvokeReplicaSync() - coordinators detect failed nodes using this
 - CoordinatorPing() - non-coordinators detect coordinator failures using this